lingirlsea/antd-table-virtualized/README.md

 ## antd-table-virtualized
 > React table components compatible with some antd table API

-:warning: `Note that this version is not yet stable, please do not use it in production environment`
+:warning: `This version is not stable yet, please do not use it in production environment`

 ## Install